ELELAB/cancermuts/docs/tutorial.md

     * `name` can be any string
     * `site` needs to be a HGVS-format protein variant specification, e.g.
      `p.Ala398Tyr`
-    * `function` should be either empty or a HGVS-format single-nucleotide substitution in HGVS format, preposed by 19 or 38 depending on the reference genome assembly (hg19/38).
-For instance, `38,17:g.7673776G>A`
+    * `genomic_mutations` should be either empty or a HGVS-format single-nucleotide substitution in HGVS format, preposed by 19 or 38 depending on the reference genome assembly (hg19/38).
+For instance, `38,17:g.7673776G>A`.
+If there are multiple entries for the same mutation, seperate them with a space.
+    	* To parse the column 'genomic_mutations', it has to specified when adding mutations.
+See the examples below.

 * If we want to annotate a post-translational modification, then
     * `type` should be one of `ptm_phosphorylation`,